Who We Are

-The BC SUPPORT (Support for People and Patient-Oriented Research and Trials) Unit is a multi-partner organization created to support, streamline and increase patient-oriented research throughout BC.
+The BC SUPPORT (SUpport for People and Patient-Oriented Research and Trials) Unit is a multi-partner organization created to support, streamline and increase patient-oriented research throughout British Columbia.

 The Unit has two main roles:

-- Providing services to patients, researchers, health care providers and health system decision makers
+- Providing services to our stakeholders: patients, researchers, health care providers and health system decision makers

 - Facilitating initiatives identified as provincial priorities